Distant Hill Geology Trail

 Cross-bedding

-An outcrop with an excellent example of cross-bedding, a sedimentary feature that shows the direction of the ocean currents at the time the sediment was originally deposited.
+This outcrop features an excellent example of cross-bedding, a sedimentary structure that records the direction of ocean currents at the time the sediment was originally deposited.

 Stop 6